tayloraswift/swift-png/examples/README.md

 The first four convolution functions are meant to be used with indexed color formats, and the remaining four are meant to be used with non-indexed color formats.
 To understand how they work, let’s first go over what the generic parameters `A`, `T`, and `C` mean.

 - The `A` type is the **atom type**.
 (The `A` stands for ***a***tom.)
-The atom type is closely related to the image color format.
-For images with a bit depth of 16, the appropriate atom type is [`UInt16`](https://developer.apple.com/documentation/swift/uint16).
+Atom types are closely related to color formats.
+For images with a color depth of 16, the appropriate atom type is [`UInt16`](https://developer.apple.com/documentation/swift/uint16).
 Otherwise, it is [`UInt8`](https://developer.apple.com/documentation/swift/uint8).
-In the image data storage buffer, which has a type of `[UInt8]`, the `UInt16` atoms are stored in big-endian order.
+In the image data storage buffer, which has a type of `[UInt8]`, `UInt16` atoms are stored in big-endian order.

     Atoms are unscaled samples.
-For example, in a `v4(fill:key:)` image, which has a bit depth of 4, the [`UInt8`](https://developer.apple.com/documentation/swift/uint8) atoms can take on values in the range `0 ...
+For example, in a `v4(fill:key:)` image, which has a color depth of 4, the [`UInt8`](https://developer.apple.com/documentation/swift/uint8) atoms can take on values in the range `0 ...
 15`, with the remaining states unused.

 - The `T` type is the **intensity type**.
 (The `T` stands for in***t***ensity, or ***t***arget, whatever floats your boat.)
-The intensity type is closely related to the color target.
+Intensity types are closely related to color targets.
 Oftentimes, the intensity type is simply the component type of the color target.
 For example, for the built-in `PNG.RGBA<T>` color target, its generic parameter and the intensity type are the same `T`.
 Of course, this isn’t always the case, notably, with our custom `HSVA` type, which has heterogenous components.

     As the name suggests, intensity values are scaled samples.
 The entire range of an intensity type is always inhabited.
 For example, in a `v4(fill:key:)` image, an atom with the value `15` would become a [`UInt8`](https://developer.apple.com/documentation/swift/uint8) intensity with the value `255`.
 If the intensity type was [`UInt32`](https://developer.apple.com/documentation/swift/uint32) instead, the same atom would generate an intensity value of `4294967295` ([`UInt32.max`](https://developer.apple.com/documentation/swift/uint32/1540555-max)).

     The use of intensity types in *Swift PNG* means that you don’t have to worry about normalizing samples when implementing custom color targets.

 - Finally, the `C` type is the color target type.
 (Guess what the `C` stands for.)
-If you want to unpack an `va16(fill:)` image to an array of `PNG.RGBA<UInt8>` pixels, the atom type would be [`UInt16`](https://developer.apple.com/documentation/swift/uint16), the intensity type would be [`UInt8`](https://developer.apple.com/documentation/swift/uint8), and the color target type would of course be `PNG.RGBA<UInt8>`.
+If you want to unpack a `va16(fill:)` image to an array of `PNG.RGBA<UInt8>` pixels, the atom type would be [`UInt16`](https://developer.apple.com/documentation/swift/uint16), the intensity type would be [`UInt8`](https://developer.apple.com/documentation/swift/uint8), and the color target type would of course be `PNG.RGBA<UInt8>`.
 Indeed, this is exactly what the built-in `PNG.RGBA<T>` color target does.

 The four non-indexed convolution functions perform the following operations:

 1. Load (big-endian) atoms from the given data buffer.
-2. Convert the atoms to the intensity type, and scale them to fill the range of the intensity type, according to the given bit depth.
+2. Convert the atoms to the intensity type, and scale them to fill the range of the intensity type, according to the given color depth.
 3. Feed the intensities, and in certain cases, the original atoms as well, to the given pixel kernel, and get pixel instances in return.

 The reason why some of the pixel kernels receive the original atoms in addition to the intensity values is because their associated color formats (namely, the grayscale, RGB, and BGR formats) require us to do chroma key comparisons, which must be performed in the original atom type.

 The four indexed convolution functions do basically the same thing, except they obtain the atoms from the given `dereference` function, which in turn gets its [`Int`](https://developer.apple.com/documentation/swift/int) index argument from the given data buffer.
 Generally, you would expect it to get the atoms from the image palette.
 They are meant to be used with the `Aggregate` types `A`, `(A, A)`, `(A, A, A)`, or `(A, A, A, A)`, respectively.
-The indexed convolution functions assume the image bit depth is the same as the bit width of the atom type, which is why they don’t ask you to supply a bit depth argument.
+The indexed convolution functions assume the image color depth is the same as the bit width of the atom type, which is why they don’t ask you to supply a color depth argument.
 None of them pass the original atoms to their pixel kernels, since indexed color formats don’t use chroma keys.

 Now, let’s write the implementation for the unpacking function.